 After that experience, I questioned again and again, how did my mind think so many things in a split of a second, and just how did we run up a perfectly vertical embankment?

 There are many stories of such miracles that occur when people are experiencing some tragedy or emergency.
 These experiences show us that we are more than we think we are.
 We can do the impossible.

-I talk about making the impossible possible often, because truthfully the path of enlightenment feels mostly impossible!
+I talk about making the impossible possible often because truthfully the spiritual path feels mostly impossible!
 Impossible to at times forgive, to offer an olive branch to someone you feel betrayed you, to overcome emotional pain.